 If you need to power a lot of devices in one space, try a smart power strip.
 Some, like this $28 option from Teckin, offer power for four devices (each of which can be controlled by your phone or voice assistant), plus four USB ports and a master on/off button.

-Ultimately, you should seek to strike a balance here between total cost and what features you want.
+Ultimately, you should seek to strike a balance between total cost and what features you want.
 Cheaper smart plugs might be controlled by smartphone apps with fewer features, but if all you want is on/off control, then that could work well for you.
-If you want to
+If you want more features like energy monitoring, integrations with voice platforms, or USB ports for charging your mobile devices, you will pay extra for these smart outlets.
+Overall, you can find smart power strips that can meet your needs.

 4. What smart home systems is the plug or switch compatible with?

-This is fast becoming an increasingly important question, as the biggest smart home names - like Google Nest and Amazon - start to limit how their devices interact with others'.
+This is fast becoming an increasingly important question for smart homeowners, as the biggest smart home names - like Google Assistant, and Amazon - start to increase how their devices interact with others.
+For instance,. some smart devices might have Google Assistant built-in while others might only work with the Google Assistant platform.

-Generally speaking, most smart plugs work with Amazon Alexa and the Google Assistant.
+Generally speaking, most smart plugs work with Amazon Alexa and Google Assistant.
 That way, if you have a smart speaker with either of those, you can switch the plug on or off by speaking.
-For example, you could say: "Alexa, switch on the desk lamp" if you have a lamp plugged into a smart plug called 'desk lamp'.
+For example, you could say: "Alexa, switch on the desk lamp" if you have a lamp plugged into a smart plug called a 'desk lamp'.
+But if you have a smart device that has Google Assistant or Amazon Alexa built-in, then that device has almost the same functionality as the Echo and Nest smart speakers and display.
+We are seeing many smart televisions come with these voice platforms built-in, thus making your TV a hub that controls your smart plug or switch.

 5. What are its extra features, and will you find them useful?